Pr3roxDLC/calfuzzer/README.md

 - Two unit tests remained to be fixed.
 One was able to be fixed by upgrading the [`junit`](https://junit.org/junit4/) version from `4.7` to `4.12` and including the ['hamcrest'](https://hamcrest.org/) library.
 The other test required the recalculation of a JVM implementation specific float constant in ['ApproxDeterministicSchedulerTest.java'](https://github.com/Pr3roxDLC/calfuzzer/blame/master/test/javato/activetesting/deterministicscheduler/ApproxDeterministicSchedulerTest.java).
 With the two changes to the sourcecode, all unit-tests are now able to be successfully executed.

 ## Open topics
-- Reverse-engineering and including the python based test-result-compilation infrastructure that is included in the dockerfile
+- Reverse-engineering and including the python based test-result-compilation infrastructure that is included in the dockerfile, to be able to get more results that the console provides
 - Including own benchmarks and running the deadlock fuzzer on a seperate programm